 - Green – Means the score is great, but sometimes you might need slight changes to improve it further.

-It’s a tool based on years of data from the top marketers.
+Yoast SEO real time content analysis tool based on years of data from the top marketers.
 This is everything you’ll ever need for improving readability.
 It calculates the parameters in real-time and makes its insights accessible quickly.

 - A score above 60 means the web content is easy to read and won’t bore the users.